rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-37.md

   another that a certain computation was executed correctly.
 Cairo and similar proof systems can be used to provide scalability to blockchains.
+- [Rust Discrete Log Contracts](https://github.com/p2pderivatives/rust-dlc).
+DLCs are a means of creating derivatives, futures, and stablecoin contracts on Bitcoin.
+For more, see the [DLC specs](https://github.com/discreetlogcontracts/dlcspecs).
+It makes use of the rust-lightning (LDK) and rust-bitcoin crates.

 &nbsp;